sefcom/FrozenNode-nodeRequireResolver/README.md

   1. Compiler.java
   2. CodePrinter.java

+I added a python script named "preprocessorWrapper.py".
+This was originally going to help with a resolving issue, but it did not work.
+However it does still work as a (mass) caller for the entire preprocessing process.

 Currently (FOR THESIS RUNNING PROCESS) probably will make bash script or something.
 For each project (run through bable)